Cockapoo vs Clumber Spaniel: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between Cockapoo and Clumber Spaniel is one of the most significant factors in choosing between these dogs.
 Cockapoo is characterized by a happy, affectionate, intelligent personality, while Clumber Spaniel tends toward gentle, loyal, dignified traits.
 In daily life, this means Cockapoo owners typically experience a dog that leans toward happy behavior, while Clumber Spaniel owners find their dog more inclined toward gentle tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+There is no objective winner between the two; the right choice comes down to your lifestyle and preferences.

 Best for Families with Children